torsk-technologies/pratemer/README.md

 limits at pilot scale.
 Realistic running cost for a two-venue test: **~$5/month + the cost of printing stickers.**

+## Path to a live pilot

+Deploying is the easy part; a handful of things should be in place before a sticker goes on a real table.
+Roughly in order:

+**1. Stand up a live environment**
+- Cloudflare account on the Workers Paid plan, with `ADMIN_SECRET` set as a real secret.
+- A short, memorable custom domain (some phones surface the URL, and people may type it).
+- Confirm in production what only prod can prove: the Durable Object migration applied, and WebSockets work over `wss://` on the real domain.

+**2. Add just enough observability**
+- Per-venue counters for unique joins, messages sent, and peak concurrent connections.
+  This is the data that answers the **density** hypothesis — wire it in before the pilot, not after.

+**3. Close the pre-pilot gaps** (see _Known gaps_ below)
+- A real word filter, reports that reach a human, and the legal/privacy notice are the minimum bar before exposing the app to the public.

+**4. Test on real phones**
+- iOS Safari and Android Chrome, over cellular — not just desktop.
+Explicitly test the QR path opened from inside social-app in-app browsers (e.g. Instagram/Snapchat), which can handle WebSockets differently.

+**5. Prepare the physical pilot**
+- Print QR stickers pointing at `https://<domain>/v/<venue-slug>`.
+- Have a seeding plan (a good daily prompt, a few planted opening messages) so the first guests never see an empty room.
+- Decide success criteria up front: what join / message / return numbers justify continuing versus stopping.

+A cheap way to de-risk before approaching venues: deploy, put the QR on your own table somewhere among friends, and confirm the whole flow survives real phones and real people.

 ## Known gaps / next steps

 - `BADWORDS` is a placeholder — replace with a real list before a public pilot.